 It is often simply stated that “grandparents do not have any rights.”
 However, the laws of Tennessee are more complex than that statement suggests.
-In certain situations, a grandparent is granted the right to visit and maintain a relationship with their grandchild, if a court determines that a relationship would be in the best interest of the child.
+In certain situations, the court grants a grandparent the right to visit and maintain a relationship with their grandchild.
+This is only if a court determines that a relationship is in the best interest of the child.
 Many circumstances can arise to justify a court holding a hearing to make such a determination.
 Generally, the court will grant a hearing if one or more of the following factors exist:

-An out-of-state court has previously ordered visitation rights; or
+An out-of-state court has previously ordered visitation rights.

-One of the grandchild’s parents has cut ties with a grandparent, and this separation is likely to cause substantial emotional harm.
+One of the grandchild’s parents has cut ties with a grandparent.
+This separation is likely to cause substantial emotional harm.

-The first issue that a court considers in determining whether to grant a grandparent’s petition is whether or not ending the grandparent-grandchild relationship will likely cause substantial emotional harm to the child.
+The first issue that a court considers in determining whether or not ending the grandparent-grandchild relationship will cause substantial emotional harm to the child.
 To show actual harm, a grandparent must prove that the grandparent-grandchild relationship is so significant that the child would be harmed if the relationship ended, that the grandparent has acted as a primary caregiver for at least six months and the child would suffer a severe emotional loss, or that the child’s loss of the relationship would put him or her in danger of substantial harm.

 Asserting Your Rights With the Assistance of a Family Lawyer

 Obtaining visitation or custody rights as a grandparent is not a guarantee.
 It may take considerable time and energy to achieve.
 Having a compassionate and knowledgeable grandparent rights attorney by your side is vital to maintaining your relationship with your grandchild.